Post-traumatic stress disorder, often referred to as PTSD, is more common than you may realize.

 Those who have watched Whoopi Goldberg on The View know there is no topic off-limits.

-As a celebrity with PTSD, she has spoken out about her struggles.
+As someone in show business with PTSD, she has spoken out about her struggles.
 When Whoopi was a child, she watched two planes collide in the air and crash.
-Ever since she’s had a fear of flying and experienced panic attacks when boarding a plane.
+Ever since the childhood trauma she’s had a fear of flying and experienced panic attacks when boarding a plane.

 She has also received therapy and has said that it has helped her significantly.